Fayzan-Bhatti/Forecasting-on-Sample-Super-Store-Data-set-using-Python/AboutMe.md

 # Muhammad Fayzan
-Software Engineer from COMSATS (The Commission on Science and Technology for Sustainable Development in the South) University Islamabad,Pakistan.
+Software Engineer from COMSATS (The Commission on Science and Technology for Sustainable Development in the South) University Islamabad, Pakistan.